 Undset’s life is inspiring to the end.
 Next: Return to the Future: Fascinating Facts about Sigrid Undset, Part 2, including Undset’s opposition to Hitler, her flight from her homeland, her years in America (including a secret assignment from Eleanor Roosevelt and friendship with Dorothy Day) and finally her return to postwar devastation in Norway.

-More on Unset’s master trilogy: “Three Reasons to Make Time for Kristin Undset’s Kristin Lavransdatter.”
+More on Undset’s master trilogy: “Three Reasons to Make Time for Kristin Undset’s Kristin Lavransdatter.”